20% discount for founders on many SME insurance products

 • The rule of thumb as regards death is that company owners with families that depend on them should make better provision than those who are young and single.

 • Occupational benefits insurance (OPA): occupational benefits insurance is voluntary for self-employed people with no employees.
-If you employ any staff earning CHF 22,050 a year or more, occupational benefits contributions are compulsory.
+If you employ any staff earning CHF 22,680 (as at 2025) a year or more, occupational benefits contributions are compulsory.
 Many self-employed people in Switzerland take out a private pension in the third pillar in addition to their occupational benefits insurance with a view to maintaining the standard of living they’re accustomed to after they retire.

-• What are the most important types of business insurance for start-ups and the self-employed?
+• What are the most important types of business insurance for start-ups?

 The most important types of business insurance for new companies include: